koo5/koordinator2000/README.md

 --

 	participation:
-		cause: (title/link) (for example: "start buying l'oreal products")
+		campaign: (title/link) (for example: "start buying l'oreal products")
 		conditions:
 		my identity:

-			we need to lower the barrier as much as possible, so even without login, people can obviously browse causes, and click "participate" somewhere, but then, they should decide how much energy/privacy they want to invest in that participation statement.
+			we need to lower the barrier as much as possible, so even without login, people can obviously browse campaigns, and click "participate" somewhere, but then, they should decide how much energy/privacy they want to invest in that participation statement.
 We can always store their IP address, which, in larger numbers/statistically/with some data clenup, could serve quite well in some cases.
 Ie, if i get 200K unique czech IPs at day of massive demonstration, and i don't have much reason to suspect that anyone would really profit from screwing up my estimates with a botnet, or, say, i'm able to determine that most of these IPs belonged to relatively secure devices, ie smartphones, then it's a reasonably good basis for publishing that number as an estimation of number of actually participating people.
 			Campaign authors/site admins should have control over what numbers to display, ie, anything between raw number of IPs to manually entered numbers.
 The success of their campaign relies on keeping these numbers accurate.

 			choices: